 Field Description Group Name Enter a name for the group.
 Description Enter a description of the group.
-Captive Portal User Enable this option under User Type .
+Captive Portal User Enable (toggle to ON) this option under User Type .

 - 2. Add captive portal users - a.
 Go to Security > Authentication > User Database > Users.
 The Users List will appear.